How do flocking birds move in unison?

 The propagation of this maneuver wave, as he called it, begins relatively slowly but can reach speeds three times faster than would be possible if birds were simply reacting to their immediate neighbors.
 Potts called this ability among flocking birds the chorus line hypothesis.
 That is, birds are like dancers who see an approaching leg kick when it’s still down the line, and anticipate what to do.
 He said:

-These propagation speeds appear to be achieved in much the same way as they are in a human chorus line: individuals observe the approaching manoeuvre wave and time their own execution to coincide with its arrival.
+These propagation speeds appear to be achieved in much the same way as they are in a human chorus line: individuals observe the approaching maneuver wave and time their own execution to coincide with its arrival.

-That makes sense, since flocking among birds serves the purpose of protecting birds from predators (although there are other purposes as well; for example, when one bird finds food, others in a flock eat, too).
+That makes sense, since flocking among birds serves the purpose of protecting birds from predators.
+(Although there are other purposes as well; for example, when one bird finds food, others in a flock eat, too.)
 Individual birds, those who are separated from the flock, are more likely to be picked off by predators.